Sunday Service Team

 - You will need to attend one of our Volunteer Orientations and the annual training in September.

 - Completion of the application process as explained above.

 - Teams: Once you join the Children’s Ministry, you are placed on a team.
 You serve with your team every other week in the same classroom.
 This is to build deeper community with your teammates and with the children.

-- Nursery parents are asked to volunteer a minimum of three times a year.
+- All regularly attending parents are asked to volunteer a minimum of three times a year throughout our ministry.
 We count on you.
 Promptness and appropriate preparation are required.